gbmoraes-dev/algorithms/README.md

 This project was made for the exam on the subject of algorithms in the course Computer Science at the University Veiga de Almeida.
 It consists of creating athlete's cards for a game that are stored in a .csv file.
 After this step, the cards are transferred to a linked list and placed in alphabetical order.

+# Compilation

-# To compile the program in gcc you will need the following commands:
+To compile the program in gcc you will need the following commands:

 1 - gcc -c functions.c -o functions.o